smithy-lang/smithy/designs/enum-shapes.md

 ## Smithy 1.0 → 2.0

-Since the enum trait does not require names, it is not possible to automatically convert string shapes using the `@enum` trait into enum traits.
+The `@enum` trait will be deprecated in IDL 2.0, but not removed.
+This is to make it easier to migrate to IDL 2.0.

+The reference implementation will not automatically upgrade strings bearing the `@enum` trait into enum shapes since it isn't possible to convert enum traits that don't set the name property.
 Instead, a transformer will be added that upgrades those shapes that can be upgraded.

-To make this change backward compatible for existing code generators, enum shapes in IDL 2.0 will always contain an enum trait with properties that correspond to the members of the enum.
-To prevent the `@enum` trait from being serialized, a synthetic variant will be used.
-Additionally, visitors will call their parent shape's visitor method by default.
+Additionally, to make this change backwards compatible for exising code generators, visitors in the reference implementation will call their parent shape's visitor methods by default. `enum` shapes in the reference implementation will always contain an `@enum` trait with properties filled out based on the enum's members and their traits.
+To prevent this trait from being serialized, a synthetic variant will be used.

 ## FAQ